 The 17th century ‘Braganza House’ in Chandor, in South Goa, is famous for its opulence and antiquity.
 Considered to be the largest private house in Goa, it boasts of two ballrooms, a huge banquet hall and an enviable collection of art and antiques including a set of gilded chairs gifted to the family by the King of Portugal in 1848.
 It was in this very house, amid opulent luxury, that Luis de Menezes Braganza grew up.
 Born on 15th January 1878 in Chandor, his mother belonged to the distinguished Braganza family of the same village.
 Originally a Hindu Desai family the Braganza’s had converted to Christianity after the Jesuit missionaries came to Goa in the mid-16th century.
 His maternal grandfather Francis Xavier Braganza had no son and so he appointed his eldest daughter’s son i.e. Luis as his heir with the condition that he continue using the family name.
 From the 17th century right till 1961, the Braganzas were one of the largest land owners in Goa, owning thousands of acres of fertile land and coconut plantations.

-As per family tradition, Luis began his studies at the famous Rachol seminary, on left bank of the Zauri river, where his subjects included Philosophy and Scholasticism.
+As per family tradition, Luis began his studies at the famous Rachol seminary, on the left bank of the Zauri river, where his subjects included Philosophy and Scholasticism.
 These allowed him to question and criticize the norms of men and society.
 At the age of 19, he joined the Lyceum school in Panaji and excelled in all his subjects.
 In 1900, his interest in science led him to enroll in a medical school, but he missed his first year examination due to typhoid.
-This was a turning point in not only his life, but for the future of Goa.
+This was a turning point in not only his life but for the future of Goa.

 Luis was passionate about reading and his family wealth allowed him to procure books and magazines from all over the world.
-By early 20th century, Goa was just a sleepy backwater in a corner of the Portuguese empire, with little prospects for young men, who in turn migrated to places like Bombay for better future.
+By the early 20th century, Goa was just a sleepy backwater in a corner of the Portuguese empire, with little prospects for young men, who in turn migrated to places like Bombay for better future.
 It was through voracious reading, that Luis managed to keep abreast with happenings around the world.
 Influenced by great works of world literature and revolutionary ideas sweeping across the world, Luis dreamt of bringing change in the traditional and conservative Goan society.

 As part of his belief that the Portuguese must go, Luis also studied the Konkani language and was a great proponent of replacing Portuguese with Konkani as the official language of Goa.
 In his essay ‘Why Konkani’(1914), he wrote: